This top-notch choice can help you take your workouts to the next level.

 For top-of-the-line CrossFit gloves, expect to spend closer to $40.
 These gloves are for those who are fully invested in CrossFit training and need the most durable gloves available.

 Q. How should I clean my CrossFit gloves?

 A. It depends on the materials, and it’s a good idea to refer to the manufacturer’s care instructions.
 Some people recommend soaking the gloves in a diluted mixture of dish soap and water, though that’s not the best for gloves with suede or leather detail.
 Other people stick to spot cleaning to avoid immersing the gloves.
-These folks may choose to buy gear-safe disinfectant products or create their own simple solution of vinegar and water.
+These folks may choose a gear-safe disinfectant product or to create their own simple solution of vinegar and water.

 Q. I’m a petite woman.
 Will I be able to find CrossFit gloves that fit my small hands?

 A. Yes, but not every brand will carry a small enough size.
 Certain manufacturers extend their sizing to XS and occasionally XXS.
 Size small in some brands may fit you, so measure your hand according to the manufacturer’s size chart.

 Q. Can I wear CrossFit gloves for other activities?